Uniform emergence and fewer losses thanks to Trianum

 Trianum certainly has an added value, says Koen de Bruycker.

 Koen de Bruycker is satisfied with the results and will continue to use Trianum in his organic spinach and parsnips next year.
 ‘The product definitely has added value.
-I hope Trianum will soon be authorized for use on Chicory and Pulses.
+I hope Trianum will soon be authorized for use on chicory and onions.
 Both those crops are at high risk of soil-borne diseases, and Trianum could be a huge help.’
 Frank adds that a recent drop in Trianum’s retail price has led to it being used in even more crops.